Tracking Battery Life with Memfault

 The only proper way to understand battery life is to push out an update to a small percentage of the fleet of devices, maybe 1%, and gather data.
 Below, we are comparing an existing firmware, 1.0.0, with a new firmware that has recently begun rolling out to devices, 1.1.0.

-We can quickly see that the battery charge level drop on 1.1.0 is, on average, much worse than on 1.0.0.
+We can quickly see that the battery state of charge drop on 1.1.0 is, on average, much worse than on 1.0.0.
 If this was unexpected, this is a regression!

 This release should be pulled and more investigation needs to be done to understand the root cause for the new battery life drain behavior.